Frequently Asked Questions

 Other states with ERAs have legalized same-sex marriages or civil unions.
 The Supreme Court of Massachusetts held that limiting marriage to opposite-sex couples violated the individual liberty and equality guarantees of the state constitution, and in 2004 Massachusetts became the first state to issue marriage licenses to same-sex couples.
 In 2005, Connecticut became the first state to legalize civil unions without a prior court decision, and in 2008 the state Supreme Court ruled that same-sex couples have the right to marry.
 In 2009, New Hampshire passed a same-sex marriage bill, and Iowa became the first state outside of New England to legalize same-sex marriage.
 A 2006 New Jersey statute legalizing same-sex civil unions is being challenged on grounds that it does not comply with a state Supreme Court ruling that same-sex couples must be afforded the same access to the benefits of marriage as opposite-sex couples.

 In California, a state with an ERA, the state Supreme Court legalized same-sex marriage in 2008 under the principles of privacy, due process, and equal protection, but then upheld a voter-passed Proposition 8 to ban same-sex marriage.
-In August 2010, a U.S. District Judge ruled that Proposition 8 is unconstitutional, and the U.S. Supreme Court heard arguments in that case in March 2013.
+In June 2013, the Supreme Court ruled 5-4 that the defenders of Proposition 8 did not have standing to bring the case to court, meaning that a federal district court decision declaring the ban unconstitutional remains in place.

 In an ironic scenario, a 1986 vote to add an ERA to the Vermont state constitution failed in large part because of opponents' claims that it would legitimize same-sex unions.
 In 1999 the Vermont Supreme Court ruled under the common benefits clause of the state constitution that same-sex couples must be provided the benefits and protections of marriage in the form of civil unions.
 The Legislature passed a civil union statute in 2000, then in 2009 passed a same-sex marriage bill over the governor's veto.
 Vermont still does not have a state ERA.